Skip to main content

 Itsa meeeee MARIO!!

-I know, I know, I hear the cries of “that’s not expensive!” and “don’t be such a tight arse”, but it’s bloody expensive for Bolivia and it’s my job to be a tight arse.
+I know, I know, I hear the cries of “That’s not expensive!” and “Don’t be such a tight arse”, but it’s bloody expensive for Bolivia and it’s my job to be a tight arse.
 You try telling Katie there’s no room in the budget for chocolate!

-So off we went hunting for the cheapest place we could find armed with our best smiles and our newly acquired and equally budget conscious polish friend Justyna, whose Spanish catchphrase “por favor, es possible más barato?”
+So off we went hunting for the cheapest place we could find armed with our best smiles and our newly acquired and equally budget-conscious Polish friend Justyna, whose Spanish catchphrase “por favor, es possible más barato?”
 (Please, it’s possible for cheaper?? secured us cheap lodging GOLD in the form of Marios hostal.

 The place has a cool earthy, hippy vibe, basic cooking facilities and a garden for chilling or camping.
-You won’t find Marios on any site or advertised in any tourist information office, this is stricly a haven for those in the know, and now you know!
+You won’t find Marios on any site or advertised in any tourist information office, this is strictly a haven for those in the know, and now you know!

 Tell him “los Irlandeses” sent you.